Table of Contents

 The VA rates GERD similarly to hiatal hernia under Diagnostic Code 7346 based on the severity and frequency of symptoms.
 The VA Disability Rating includes:

-10%: This rating is for veterans that have two or more GERD symptoms from the 30% schedule but are not severe enough for the total 30% rating.
+- 10%: This rating is for veterans with two or more GERD symptoms from the 30% schedule but not severe enough for the total 30% rating.

-60%: Veterans with severe impairment of health, such as vomiting, pain, material weight loss, hematemesis, melena, anemia, or symptom combinations, may fall under this rating.
+- 60%: Veterans with severe health impairment, such as vomiting, pain, material weight loss, hematemesis, melena, anemia, or symptom combinations, may fall under this rating.

 Additionally, the PACT Act extends extra benefits to veterans with toxic exposures.